Nallantli/JSyntaxTree/README.md

 (e.g. `$*%_W_O_R_D_S_%*$`)

-The program uses the Doulos SIL font (https://software.sil.org/doulos/), so you should probably have that installed.
-Not entirely sure what Java defaults to.
+The program defaults to the Doulos SIL font (https://software.sil.org/doulos/), so you should probably have that installed.
+Not entirely sure what Java defaults to automatically.

 Will build web interface at some point?

+Currently there's a shoddy GUI interface I built in like ten minutes but it works so if command lines scare you try that.

 # Examples